lugia19/Claude-WebExtension-Launcher/README.md

 This can happen due to reasons I'm not really sure of.
 Restarting the application is enough.

+### Refuses to open on MacOS (Insecure/Not Verified)
+You might need to go to Settings -> Privacy and Security and click "Open anyway".

+MacOS REALLY doesn't like apps that aren't notarized (aka, that haven't paid the 99$ apple tax).
+Not much I can do.
+I can't afford the subscription, and even if I could, this wouldn't be allowed on the app store.

 ### First Launch Network Service Crash (macOS only)
 On first launch, you might see a crash dialog about the network service.
 This is (likely) because the modified app needs Keychain permission to be granted, given that it uses an ad-hoc signature.
 Just ignore it.

-### MacOS issues
-MacOS REALLY doesn't like apps that aren't notarized (aka, that haven't paid the 99$ apple tax).

-If the app doesn't work, you might need to go to settings and security to let it run, or clear the quarantine flag:
-`xattr -cr /path/to/Claude_WebExtension_Launcher.app`

-Not much I can do.
-I can't afford the subscription, and even if I could, this wouldn't be allowed on the app store.

 ## Installation